kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

   - Components depending on the feature gate: `kubelet`
 - [X] Change the kubelet configuration to set a `CPUManager` policy of `static` and a `CPUManager` policy option of `strict-cpu-reservation`
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-Yes -- removing /var/lib/kubelet/cpu\_manager\_state and restarting kubelet are required.
+No -- removing `/var/lib/kubelet/cpu\_manager\_state` and restarting kubelet are enough.

 ###### Does enabling the feature change any default behavior?